-A 3⁄4 inch by 8 foot galvanized ground rod will be furnished (available at the local Service Center) by the Company and installed by the customer.
-It is to be located 6 inches in front of the left front corner of the foundation.
-The ground rod should be left 6 inches exposed above grade until all ground connections are made and inspected.
+A 3⁄4-inch by 8-foot galvanized ground rod will be furnished (available at the local Service Center) by the company and installed by the customer.
+It is to be located 6-inches in front of the left front corner of the foundation.
+The ground rod should be left 6-inches exposed above grade until all ground connections are made and inspected.
 Prior to back filling around the foundation base, the customer will furnish and install a bare #4 stranded copper for grounding of the transformer.
 The conductor must be of sufficient length (10 ft. of grounding conductor will be required for single-phase and small (7' x 7') three-phase installations, larger three-phase (9' x 9') or greater will require 20 ft. of grounding conductor) to connect the transformer neutral and ground to the ground rod.
 The conductor will extend from the interior of the base, through the ground wire hole (if available) or one of the cable holes (bond outs) in the wall of the base, to the ground rod location.
 It is NOT to be installed on top of the base or slab (foundation) such that the transformer or slab will bear directly on the conductor.

-Where danger of plow or traffic damage exists, barriers consisting of concrete filled 6 inch IPS steel posts set 4 feet deep must be provided for protection (Pressure treated 6 x 6 inch (minimum) timber posts may be substituted in residential areas).
+Where danger of plow or traffic damage exists, barriers consisting of concrete filled 6-inch IPS steel posts set 4-feet deep must be provided for protection (Pressure treated 6 x 6-inch (minimum) timber posts may be substituted in residential areas).
 The protective posts shall be located so as not to interfere with opening the doors or restrict access to the transformer cabinet.
-Generally the posts will be located near the corners of the padmount transformer.
+Generally, the posts will be located near the corners of the padmount transformer.

-Minimum clearances to buildings and other obstructions (including trees, shrubs and fences) shall be 3 feet from the rear, 5 feet from the sides, and 10 feet from the front of the transformer pad.
-There shall be no openings in the building wall in back of, beside, or over the transformer, unless the transformer is a minimum of 10 feet from the building.
-Side clearances from doors or windows shall not be less than 10 feet.
-There shall be a minimum of 10 feet between the transformer and any gas meter/regulator, gas relief valve, gas vent discharge, gas filling connection, or propane tank.
+Minimum clearances to buildings and other obstructions (including trees, shrubs and fences) shall be 3-feet from the rear, 5-feet from the sides, and 10-feet from the front of the transformer pad.
+There shall be no openings in the building wall in back of, beside, or over the transformer, unless the transformer is a minimum of 10-feet from the building.
+Side clearances from doors or windows shall not be less than 10-feet.
+Building overhangs that subject the transformer to falling ice and snow shall be a minimum of 10-feet from overhang.
+There shall be a minimum of 10-feet between the transformer and any gas meter/regulator, gas relief valve, gas vent discharge, gas filling connection, or propane tank.
 Some insurance companies may require increased clearances.